In Singapore, the term life insurance plan used to be the neglected kid at school.

 That’s the question people have when they receive a letter from CPF.
 And one that is commonly neglected for obvious reasons.

-DPS pays out a maximum sum assured of $46,000 if Death, Terminal Illness or Total and Permanent Disability happens, and its cover is only till 60 years old.
+The Dependants’ Protection Scheme (DPS) only pays out a maximum sum assured of $46,000 if Death, Terminal Illness or Total and Permanent Disability happens, and its cover is only till 60 years old.

 It’s administered by Great Eastern and NTUC, so if there’s a claim, you’ll need to approach the company that you’re allocated to.